 Like the case of the blind man, there will be moments in our life when we find ourselves spiritually hurting or in need of healing.
 We may lack the faith to believe Jesus can do anything for us, so we question, “Does He care about me?”
 Jesus cares!

 The first thing Jesus did for the man in our text was to take him away from the crowd, his people and his environment.
 Christ knew he might be distracted by the sympathizers, friends and family.
 This implies that the first preparedness for divine intervention is a deeper fellowship with Jesus.
-He needed one on one encounter with him.
+He needed one on one encounters with him.
 The environment and people with whom we associate will show the level of what we see.
 Christ needed a closer walk with us now for complete healing.

 The next step in this man’s miraculous healing was that he was touched by Jesus and was commanded to say what he saw.
 At first, he didn’t see well because he’s been blind for a long time.
 However, with a second touch of the messiah, he saw clearly.

 Perhaps we have not seen clearly as the Lord wants us to see.
 The Lord will touch us today in Jesus’ name.
-Let us begin to see from God’s perspective as we match unto victory in this week.
+Let us begin to see from God’s perspective as we match unto victory this week.